Xilinx/Vitis_Libraries/ultrasound/docs/src/background/theoretical_foundations_2.rst

 .. </div>

 The formula however is still computed as for SA, with the summation of time in transmission and time in reception.
-For sake of clarity, as for SA, it is left also an example of the system with respect to the coordinates of the ultrasound probe:
+For sake of clarity, as for SA, it is also left as an example of the system with respect to the coordinates of the ultrasound probe:

 .. <div style="width: 100%;">
 ..     <img src="images/virtual-sources-PW-system.png" style="display: block; margin-left: auto; margin-right: auto; width: 70%;" alt="Virtual Sources formula SA">